mamonu/boldbestpractice/docs/4_version_control.md

 git commit -m "commit message here"

 git push -u origin MYNEWBRANCH

+# got to github repo at branch MYNEWBRANCH
+# PULL REQUEST from Github Interface
 ```

+## Project review

+Code review provides additional assurance that code logic is correct, as well as providing feedback on code and problem structuring.
+For smaller projects, the review only needs to be a simple read-through and sanity check.

+Code reviews should be initiated through the creation of a pull request.
+The review should typically involve the reviewer pulling the code to their local machine, testing it, and leaving comments in the pull request.

+Remember that it’s always easier (for both you and your reviewers) if you commit and push your changes regularly.
+You should merge branches into the master regularly so that reviewers review little and often, rather than attempting to review your entire codebase all at once.

 *[MYNEWBRANCH] : Put your branch name here!
 *[FILES] : Put your file name/names here!